Creates an instance of the LoginEmailVerification screen manager.

 This method prepares and posts the form data, including the verification code

-and the required action: "default"
+and the required action: "default", to the /u/login-email-verification endpoint.

-An object containing the code
+An object containing the code (string)

 entered by the user.
 May also contain